George Thorogood: Music career

 During the late 1970s, Thorogood and his band were based in Boston.
-He was friends with Jimmy Thackery of the Washington, D.C.-based blues band, The Nighthawks.
+He was friends with Jimmy Thackery of the Washington, D.C.–based blues band, The Nighthawks.
 While touring in the 1970s, the Destroyers and the Nighthawks were playing shows in Georgetown at venues across the street from each other.
 The Destroyers were engaged at the Cellar Door and the Nighthawks at Desperados.
-At midnight, while both bands played Elmore James's "Madison Blues" in the same key, Thorogood and Thackery left their clubs, met in the middle of M Street, exchanged guitar patch cords and went on to play with the opposite band in the other club.
-The connection with the Nighthawks was extended further when Nighthawks bass player Jan Zukowski supported Thorogood's set with Bo Diddley and Albert Collins at the Live Aid concert in Philadelphia, PA, on July 13, 1985.
+At midnight, while both bands played Elmore James's "Madison Blues" in the same key, Thorogood and Thackery left their clubs, met in the middle of M Street, exchanged guitar cords and went on to play with the opposite band in the other club.
+The connection with the Nighthawks was extended further when Nighthawks bass player Jan Zukowski supported Thorogood's set with Bo Diddley and Albert Collins at the Live Aid concert in Philadelphia, Pennsylvania, on July 13, 1985.

 Thorogood gained his first mainstream exposure as a support act for the Rolling Stones during their 1981 U.S. tour.
-He was also the featured musical guest on Saturday Night Live (Season 8, Episode 2) on the October 2, 1982, broadcast.
 During this time, Thorogood and the Destroyers became known for their rigorous touring schedule, including the "50/50" tour in 1981, on which the band toured all 50 US states in 50 days.
 After two shows in Boulder, Colorado, Thorogood and his band flew to Hawaii for one show and then performed a show in Alaska the following night.
 The next day, Thorogood and his band met his roadies in Washington and continued the one-show-per-state tour.
-In addition, he played Washington, D.C. on the same day that he performed a show in Maryland, thereby playing 51 shows in 50 days.
+In addition, he played Washington, D.C., on the same day that he performed a show in Maryland, thereby playing 51 shows in 50 days.

-With his contract with Rounder Records expiring, Thorogood signed with EMI America Records and, in 1982, released the single "Bad to the Bone" and an album of the same name that went gold.
-The song became the band's most well-known song through appearances on MTV and use in films, television and commercials.
-Thorogood and his band went on to have two more gold studio albums in the 1980s, Maverick and Born to Be Bad.
-The former features Thorogood's only Billboard Hot 100 hit, a remake of Johnny Otis's "Willie and the Hand Jive", and his concert staple "I Drink Alone".